Friday, December 12, 2014

-Let me continue the lists of my best recommendations and favorites of 2013.
-I have already posted my Top Ten Wines Under $15, Top Ten Wines Over $15 and Top Wines Over $50 lists.
-This post will now concentrate on some of my Favorite Wine Related Items, which are not specific wine recommendations.
+Let me continue the lists of my best recommendations and favorites of 2014.
+I have already posted my Top Ten Wines Under $15, Top Ten Wines Over $15 and Top Ten Wines Over $50 lists.
+This post will now concentrate on some of my Favorite Wine-Related Items, which are not specific wine recommendations.
 This is certainly not a complete list but it is more a sampling of compelling and memorable matters I have experienced and posted about over the past year.

 This is also a purely subjective list, based on my own preferences, and makes no claims about being the "best" of anything.
 But all of the items here have earned my strong recommendations and I hope you will enjoy them as well.
 For more wine related items, you can just search my blog posts for the past year.

 Favorite Discount Wine Stores: Consumers always want bargains, excellent value wines which won't stretch their wallets.
 You can buy the cheap, mass-produced commercial wines which can be found in almost any wine store or instead, you can seek out excellent, value wines which put to shame those cheap wines.
 Certain discount wine stores provide not only excellent prices but also an interesting selection and good service.
-I want to highlight three such stores which do an especially good job, places where I go to seek bargains: Bin Ends in Braintree & Needham, Wine Connextion in North Andover, and Rapid Liquors in Stoneham.
-These stores have remained consistent over time, offering diverse and interesting bargain wines and you won't go wrong checking either of them out.
+I want to highlight three such stores which continue to do an especially good job, places where I go to seek bargains: Bin Ends in Braintree & Needham, Wine Connextion in North Andover, and Rapid Liquors in Stoneham.
+Shop at any of those stores and you won't be disappointed.

 Lower Falls Wine Company in Newton Lower Falls

 Wine-Sense in Andover

 Wine Bottega in Boston's North End

 Beacon Hill Wine & Gourmet in Melrose (where I also work part-time)